Why is brushing with it important?

-As long as your toothpaste contains fluoride, the brand you buy really does not matter, whether or not it is in paste, gel, or even powder form, or containing a certain flavor.
-All fluoride toothpastes work effectively to fight plaque and cavities and clean and polish tooth enamel.
-Your toothpaste brand should also bear the ADA (American Dental Association) seal of approval on the container, which means that adequate evidence of safety and efficacy have been demonstrated in controlled, clinical trials.
+As long as your toothpaste contains fluoride, the brand you buy really doesn’t matter.
+Whether it’s a paste or gel (or even powder form) all fluoride toothpastes work effectively to fight plaque and cavities, as well as clean and polish tooth enamel.
+Your toothpaste should also bear the ADA (American Dental Association) seal of approval.
+This means adequate evidence of safety and efficacy has been demonstrated in clinical trials.

 If your teeth are hypersensitive to hot or cold, consider trying a toothpaste designed for sensitive teeth.

-Toothpastes containing baking soda and/or hydrogen peroxide (which are both good cleansing agents) give the teeth and mouth a clean, fresh, pleasant feeling that can offer an incentive to brush more, but fluoride is the true active ingredient at work protecting your teeth.
-Some prefer a tartar control toothpaste containing pyrophosphates to prevent the buildup of soft calculus deposits on their teeth.
-New pastes offer advanced whitening formulas aimed at safely removing stains to make teeth brighter and shinier, although they can’t nearly match the effectiveness of a professional bleaching formula administered or prescribed by a dentist.
+Toothpastes containing baking soda and/or hydrogen peroxide (which are both good cleansing agents) give the teeth and mouth a clean, fresh, pleasant feeling that can offer an incentive to brushing more, but fluoride is the true active ingredient protecting your teeth.
+Some prefer a tartar control toothpaste containing pyrophosphates to prevent buildup on teeth.
+And, new pastes offer advanced whitening formulas aimed at safely removing stains to make teeth brighter and shinier (although they can’t match the effectiveness of professional teeth whitening, administered by a dentist!)

 How much should I use?

-Contrary to what toothpaste commercials show, the amount of paste or gel needed on your brush for effective cleaning does not have to be a heaping amount.
-Simply squeeze on a pea-sized dab of paste on the top half of your brush.
-If you brush correctly holding the toothbrush at a 45-degree angle and brush inside, outside and between your teeth, the paste should foam enough to cover all of your teeth.
+Contrary to what commercials show, the amount of paste or gel on your brush does not have to be a heaping amount.
+Simply squeeze on a pea-sized dab.
+If you brush correctly holding the toothbrush at a 45-degree angle (covering inside, outside and between) the paste should foam enough to cover all of your teeth.

 Children under 6, however, should only be given a very small, baby pea-sized dab of toothpaste on their brush.